Photo by Vlad Tchompalov on Unsplash

 effective Teams Create trust and Actively Share Feedback

-We know when leaders frequently ask for feedback from their constituents, they gain perspective about themselves that only others can see.
-This provides leaders with an opportunity to make improvements, validate how they are showing up with their values and beliefs, and engage in new behaviors that constituents positively respond to.
+When leaders frequently ask for feedback from their constituents, they gain perspective about themselves that only others can see, enabling them to to make improvements, validate how their values and beliefs show up, and engage in new behaviors that constituents positively respond to.
 Getting and receiving feedback is a powerful behavior for leaders to practice that becomes even more critical during times of change and disruption.

-But what about teams?
-How can teams realize the same benefits, support each other and achieve more by providing feedback to each other?
-How can a team leader create the environment where the team readily, effectively, and vulnerably gives and receives feedback to each other?
+Just like individual leaders, teams can also support each other and achieve more by providing feedback to each other.
+A team leader helps create the environment where the team readily, effectively, and vulnerably gives and receives feedback to each other.

-Team leaders can create that environment by bringing the team together to discuss and learn how to provide this feedback.
-In Patrick Lencioni’s book, The Five Dysfunctions of a Team, we learn how the actions of individual and collective team members – or, oftentimes inaction – lead to conflict, lack of commitment, lack of accountability to each other, and ineffective results, usually grounded in a lack of trust.
-If team members would just talk to each other – provide feedback – they’d learn how they can work more cohesively together (Lencioni, 2002).
+Team leaders can encourage communication and trust by discussing and learning how to provide feedback to each other.
+In Patrick Lencioni’s book, The Five Dysfunctions of a Team, we learn how the actions or inaction of team members leads to destructive conflict, lack of commitment, lack of accountability to each other, and ineffective results.

 Trust One Another Through Sharing.